about james greer

 Expertise

-Being a police officer, working patrol, is an amazing experience.
+Being a retired police officer, working a variety of assignments during a 35 year career, was an amazing experience.
 We call it a ringside seat to the greatest show on Earth and it is every bit of that.
 People unfamiliar with the real world of law enforcement (I’d recommend my books as a start) believe it is all danger, heart ache and misfortune.
 It can be those things.
 But, there is also compassion, comradery and, above all, humor.
 There are times when human nature leads to the most incredible professional experiences.
 Gold in the hands of a fiction writer.

 Taking risks is essential.
 The quintessential introvert experience is air travel.
 No, hear me out.
 Headphones and a book (or – pro tip – an eye mask) are the international signal you want to be left alone.
 When my parents were alive, but elderly, I flew a ton.
 I always tried to book seat 1A on the puddle jumpers.
 Why?
 The flight attendant sits directly across the aisle.
 I’ve killed a hundred hours, created half a dozen characters and written ten blogs chatting with the men and women in those seats.